-Chest pain and tightness, arm pain and shortness of breath are all hallmark heart attack symptoms, but they are also signs of another, lesser-known heart condition—Takotsubo (or "broken heart") syndrome.
+Chest pain and tightness, arm pain, and shortness of breath are all hallmark heart attack symptoms, but they are also signs of another, lesser-known heart condition called “broken heart syndrome.”

-There is one major difference between the two cardiac conditions.
-Unlike a heart attack, people with broken heart syndrome typically don’t have visible signs of heart muscle damage, or plaque build-up in their arteries.
+However, there is one major difference between the two.
+Unlike a heart attack, people with broken heart syndrome typically don’t have visible signs of heart muscle damage or plaque buildup in their arteries.

 Broken heart syndrome got its name from its primary cause—extreme emotional stress.

-Friedemann Schaub, M.D., a cardiologist and molecular biology specialist says that major, life-changing events (such as the death of a loved one, a divorce, even winning the lottery) can trigger stress hormones to flood a person’s body, causing their heart to go into a dangerous state of overdrive.
+Friedemann Schaub, MD, PhD, a cardiologist and molecular biologist says that major life-changing events, such as the death of a loved one, a divorce or even winning the lottery, can trigger stress hormones to flood a person’s body.
+This hormonal response can cause the heart to go into a dangerous state of overdrive.

-- Behavioral: Unresolved stress can make you more prone to engaging in unhealthy behaviors, self-abusive behaviors, such as binging and over-indulging on food or alcohol, and neglecting to get regular exercise.
+- Behavioral: Unresolved stress can make you more prone to engaging in unhealthy and self-abusive behaviors, such as binging on food or alcohol and neglecting to get regular exercise.

 - Cellular: Stress hormones also impact your long-term health by latching onto different cells in your body, weakening them and making them more susceptible to damage.

-It's also important to prepare for the inevitable passing of a loved one.
-Death of a beloved family member is a major cause of broken heart syndrome.
+Although it is something that most people prefer to avoid thinking about, it’s also important for caregivers to prepare for the inevitable passing of a loved one.
+Death of a beloved family member is one of the leading causes of broken heart syndrome.

-“Death is such an important part of life," says Schaub.
+“Death is such an important part of life,” notes Dr. Schaub.
 “Too often we try to avoid it, which engenders a sense of powerlessness and elevates our stress.”